Take Action! Use Workforce Data to Make Strategic Decisions

 How workforce data can be used by HR

 Workforce data applications allow Human Resource leaders to gather, combine, and run comparisons of raw data.
 Oftentimes this means presenting it in graphical format in order to see more clearly historical trends and to generate scenarios based on alternate factors.
 For example, a company may be in the process of forming a new division to handle a specific project.
 The company can pull employees from other departments, or hire new employees for this goal.
-By plugging in this data into a “what if” report, the outcome and impact can be viewed before any movement takes place.
+By plugging this data into a “what if” report, the outcome, and impact can be viewed before any movement takes place.

 Data presented in this format can help all departments understand the impact that certain factors have on hiring decisions, Personnel costs, employee development programs, and business risk management.
 Managers can use this information when placing Talent into specific positions.
 Instead of basing decisions on reactionary gut feelings.
 Workforce data provides the facts and evidence needed to move forward with strategic business decisions.